 How to Get a California Permit

-To get a handicap permit, you’ll need to fill out and sign a REG 195, which is the applications for disabled plates and placards.
+Becoming familiar with California handicap parking requirements before beginning the process will ensure you have with the right information you’ll need from medical professionals.
+The first step of how to apply for a handicap placard in California is to fill out and sign a REG 195, which is the applications for disabled plates and placards.
 You have to receive certification from a doctor as well.
 Take your document to your medical professional or physician and ask him/her complete the section that says Doctor’s Certification of Disability.
 The physician needs to explain your condition in detail and explain why these factors qualify you for a permit.
 Medical staff members who can fill out your REG 195 include surgeons, physician’s assistants, licensed physicians, certified nurse midwives and nurse practitioners.

 If you’ve lost both hands or one or both legs, you’ll have to visit your nearest California DMV in person.
 This will exempt you from getting a doctor’s certification for your disability placard.